SachinSAgrawal/Markdown-Cheatsheet/README.md

 # Markdown Cheatsheet

 ## About
-A cheatsheet for markdown document files and how to format text on them.
+One of the most extensive cheatsheets for markdown document files and how to format text on them, compiled from multiple sources.
 I created this when I first started using Github a lot more and could never remember how to format anything properly.
 If you like this repository or found it useful, I would appreciate if you starred it or even shared it with your friends.
 I don't

 ## Usage
 Simply check out the [cheats](CHEATS.md) file, and toggle between `Preview` and `Code`!